BitcoinQnA/Bitcoiner.Guide/azteco.md

 ### Other wallets

 If you don't want to use Envoy or purchase a lightning voucher, navigate to [azte.co](https://azte.co/).

-Enter your 16-digit voucher code and paste your receiving Bitcoin address on the home page.
+Enter your 16-digit voucher code and scan the QR code on the voucher by navigating to your "Receive" page in your wallet.
 Wait for the transaction to enter the mempool, and voila!

 ## FAQ